jrmatherly/mcp-manager/frontend/tests/README.md

 5. **Never modify production code to make tests pass**
 6. Use `auth-test-utils.ts` for Better-Auth mocking
 7. Use `db-test-utils.ts` for database testing with proper cleanup
+8. Use Better-Auth logger patterns from the [dedicated documentation](./README-better-auth-logger.md)
-8. Ensure tests are fast and reliable with proper isolation
+9. Ensure tests are fast and reliable with proper isolation
-9. Update this README when adding new test patterns or utilities
+10. Update this README when adding new test patterns or utilities